Syncano/syncano-ios/README.md

 ## Change Log
 --
 * **4.1.2** - 2016-04-20
+    * Updated AFNetworking version to 3.1.0
+    * Updated UIKeyChainStore version to 2.1.0
     * Added SCPredicate for key does not exist
 * **4.1.1** - 2016-04-03
     * Fixed Mantle include for swift